 Contributions of money, goods or real property worth $500 or more are eligible for tax credits.
 Contributions of services or labor are not eligible.
 Individuals and businesses may claim a maximum of $250,000 in credits per year, representing a contribution of no more than $500,000.

-For any tax year, the sum of all Community Investment Tax Credits, including any carryover credits, may not exceed the lesser of $250,000 or the total amount of tax otherwise payable by the individual and/or business for the tax year.
+For any tax year, the sum of all CITCs, including any carryover credits, may not exceed the lesser of $250,000 or the total amount of tax otherwise payable by the individual and/or business for the tax year.
 Excess credits may be carried over for five (5) years.

 How the credit is calculated:

 The credit is 50% of the value of the approved donation.
 Each business or individual may claim a credit of up to $250,000.
-An electronic tax return supporting Form 500CR must be filed to claim this credit against the Maryland income tax, for tax years beginning after December 31, 2012.
+Businesses and individuals claim the CITC by filing an electronic tax return supporting Business Income Tax Credit Form 500CR.
+An electronic return must be filed to claim this credit against the Maryland income tax, for tax years beginning after December 31, 2012.
+See exception below.

 Important Note: While many individuals claim this credit on Form 502, this is still a business tax credit.
 Taxpayers must file electronically to use Form 500CR.
-This credit does not appear on Form 502CR.
+Prior to Tax Year 2015, this credit did not appear on Form 502CR.

 Insurance premiums tax: